AliChoukatli/CyberShield-Enterprise/04_Zero Trust & Security Hardening/Documentation/05 - Exposure_Level.md

-# 🛡️ Exposure Level Actions – Defender for Endpoint
+# 🛡️ Exposure Level Actions

 This document outlines actions taken to address a **High Exposure Level** reported in the Microsoft Defender for Endpoint (MDE) Threat & Vulnerability Management (TVM) dashboard.